Understanding Application SSH

 The daemon can be made available on a file server and Diego LRPs that want to use it can include a download action to acquire the binary and a run action to start it.
 Cloud Foundry applications will download the daemon as part of the lifecycle bundle.

 The SSH proxy hosts the user-accessible SSH endpoint and is responsible for authentication, policy enforcement, and access controls in the context of Cloud Foundry.
 After a user has successfully authenticated with the proxy, the proxy will attempt to locate the target container and create an SSH session to a daemon running inside the container.
-After both sessions have been established, the proxy will manage the communication between the user’s SSH client and the container’s SSH Daemon.View the source for this page in GitHub
+After both sessions have been established, the proxy will manage the communication between the user’s SSH client and the container’s SSH Daemon.Create a pull request or raise an issue on the source for this page in GitHub